jamie-brannan/hundred-days-swift/15__consolidationV/d050__notes.md

 So key criteria includes...
   - [x]  table view menu
-  - [ ]  adding an item by taking a photo
+  - [x]  adding an item by taking a photo
+  - [x]  add photoItem to the table
   - [ ]  associating text with photo (immediately after taking it)
-  - [ ]  add a detail controller
+  - [ ]  add a detailed view of the photo on table-cell click

 ### Adding an item by taking a photo